marklchaves/cme-dev-style-guide/_docs/content-writing/11-writing-for-social-media.html.md

 ### Hashtags

 We employ hashtags rarely and deliberately.
-We may use them to promote an event or connect with users at a conference.
+We may use them to promote an event or connect with people at a conference.
 Do not use current event or trending hashtags to promote Mailchimp.

 ### Trending topics